DaveCaulfield/everything-but-the-gluten/README.md

 ![Add Recipe](README/assets/features/recipe-form-2.png)

 - The Add Recipe feature uses a form to allow registered members to submit recipes.
-- A Summernote editor has been add to the ingredients and instructions fields.
+- A Summernote editor has been implemented for the ingredients and instructions fields.
 - An image file can be uploaded with the recipe, if a file is not uploaded by the user then a default placeholder image will be used.